WIPocket/FactorioFotograf/readme.md

 `./run savename`
 If you want to optimize the generated map with `optipng`:
 `./optimize webfolder`
-usually saves around 15 %
+usually saves around 20 %

 ## Deps
-- Nonheadless Factorio runnable by `factorio`
+- Non-headless Factorio runnable by `factorio` (`yay -S factorio` or [download here](https://factorio.com/download) and then add the binary to PATH)
 - `optipng` and `parallel` for optimizing images

 ## Task list